Home

 {

-// If moved too far to the right, turn
+// If moved too far right — turn around

 if (transform.position.x > startPos.x && dist.sqrMagnitude > distanceToRun)